 Lindsay Ward has a BFA in Illustration from Syracuse University.
-Her most recent books include It's Show and Tell, Dexter!, Don't Forget Dexter (Two Lions, 2018), and Brobarians (Two Lions, 2017).
+Her most recent books include This Book Is Gray (Two Lions, 2019), Let’s Go (HarperCollins, 2019), Vacation For Dexter, It's Show and Tell, Dexter!, Don't Forget Dexter (Two Lions, 2018/19), Brobarians (Two Lions, 2017).
 She is also the author of The Importance of Being 3 (Dial, 2016), Rosco vs. the Baby (S&S, 2016), Henry Finds His Word (Dial, 2015), When Blue Met Egg (Dial, 2012), and Please Bring Balloons (Dial, 2013), which was produced into a play by the New York City Children's Theater in 2017.
 Her work has been reviewed in Kirkus Reviews, Publisher's Weekly, The Plain Dealer, and the New York Times.
 Lindsay lives in Peninsula, Ohio, just south of Cleveland, in the beautiful Cuyahoga Valley National Park, with her husband, author Frank Tupta, two sons, and dog.
 Most days you can find her sketching and writing in her studio, editing manuscripts for Critter Lit, or working on new designs for her stationery company, Foreword Press + Design.

 Sounds good, right?
 My publishing career in a few sentences, gives you only what you need to know.
 But everyone's story is always more complicated.
 What my bio doesn't say is what it actually took to get published.
 How I decided at seventeen to move across country from California to New York to study illustration.
 How I bounced around from New York City to Boston for a couple years, hoping to find the right fit.
 How I sent postcards of my illustration work for almost three years, every three months, until someone took a chance on me.
 How I struggled to make ends meet while I was trying to get my first illustration job.
 Or how hard it was to pursue a dream that most people thought was impossible.
 The road to publication is different for everyone.
 There is no formula.
 I wish I could say, "do this, this, and this," and you'll be published.
 But unfortunately it doesn't work that way.
 So that leaves me with the one thing I can offer you: my experience and advice.